Gone are the days of sticky notes and paper invitations. Registration softwares and mobile event apps are the are taking over!

 Smartphone Apps: Taking it one notch higher!

-A type of event technology, mobile apps are a blessing to the event industry as its usage around the globe has allowed effective networking and provided relevant information to attendees at their fingertips.
+A type of event technology, event management apps are a blessing to the event industry as its usage around the globe has allowed effective networking and provided relevant information to attendees at their fingertips.
 These apps are not only an arrow in the quiver of event marketing, but also provides attendees with vital event information such as schedule and speaker bio.
-Mobile apps also allow them to stay updated on the current happenings associated with the event and enables them to network with other attendees.
+Mobile event apps also allow them to stay updated on the current happenings associated with the event and enables them to network with other attendees.
 For event planners, mobile apps enable them to save printing cost and increase ROI opportunities through sponsorship.

 What to expect next?